FioByr/hard_to_find_papers_project/scripts/readme.md

 This script incorporates the basic template of the script_merge_tds script to generate a table of the rank-orders of the TD values, with each row corresponding to a particular records, and each column corresponding to each simulation run.
 This script is not included in the Makita package, and needs to be added locally.

+## Data Preprocessing

+### data_propocessing

+This script removes the duplicates from the Radjenovic dataset, and the records with missing abstracts.